 What I suggest is to lift the toilet suite lid up and visually check to see if you can notice any signs of water running into the toilet pan.
 You may be able to see some running down the internal walls of the toilet pan or even see some ripples in the water at the bottom of the toilet bowl.

 The leak may be so small you still can’t see any trace of it so the best way to be sure is to grab some toilet paper and by holding it at the back of the toilet bowl above the water line you will be able to detect the smallest of leaks.
 If there is a leak the toilet paper will show it immediately by soaking it up.
-Please check out our video on the Website DIY tab to see exactly what I have explained.

 Other Places To Check For Toilet Leaks